 Ms Cole teaches in Class 3 on Monday to Friday.

-The support staff in Class 3 are Mrs Bolton and Mrs Shales, who both support on a 1:1 basis Monday to Friday.
-Mrs Carter also supports our work in Mathematics, spelling and Guided Reading each day.
+The support staff in Class 3 are Mrs Shales and Mrs Rothwell, who support Monday to Friday.

 Each child will have their own reading diary where you can record the reading you do at home.
 Class 3 staff will also include comments about the reading activities which the children have participated in during Guided Reading lessons, each week, as well as any feedback from 1:1 reading.
 Please bring these reading records to school every day so we can keep them up to date and know all about the books you are reading at home.
 Alongside our school reading scheme, we have our Summerseat Super Stories, which are a set of 50 books we recommend so that children experience a wide range of quality texts.
 Reading books need to be returned each Friday and a new reading book will be sent home.
 Please try to read for ten minutes each evening because, not only will you experience many wonderful stories, but you will also increase your reading stamina, improve your reading skills and also develop your writing skills at the same time as you will develop a wider vocabulary.

 Times tables form an important part of the Maths curriculum and being fluent in recall for multiplication and division facts will make many aspects of Maths easier.
 By the end of Year 4, it is expected that children should be able to confidently recall all multiplication and division facts up to, and including, the twelve times table.
 In class, we will practise times table on a daily basis.
-The children will bring home a practice sheet for the times table they are learning and will be assessed on this table each Thursday.
-If your child scores 21 out of 25 for three consecutive weeks, they will progress to the next times table.
+The children will bring home practice sheets for the times table each week as part of their homework and we would encourage you to use TTRockstars regularly to improve your fluency.